ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Before beginning the preparation step, Aggregators are required to perform the following generic checks.

+1. Check that the decrypted input share can be decoded.
+If not, the input share MUST be marked as invalid with the error `unrecognized_message`.

 1. Check if the report has already been aggregated with this aggregation parameter.
 If this check fails, the input share MUST be marked as invalid with the error `report_replayed`.
 This is the case if the report was used in